artemkovalyov/someoneinmyhead/src/posts/i-have-a-lot-of-russian-meat/a-lot-of-russian-meat.md

 You call them soldiers in front lines, I call them - meat for fight.
 They can commit whatever crimes, I claim this to be right.
 They can not choose their own fate, unless it is fate to die.
-I'll shoot them if they run from field, they must not even try.
+I'll shoot all those who escape, they must not even try.

 Warfare is a simple gig when you are a major force.
 We take Ukraine in one kick, they meet us with open doors.
 Attack, attack, I give an order.
 Russian meat in a single strike Assaults all the Ukrainian borders, to pleasure one's lilliputian (narrow) mind.

-A bloody smile on awry face would not remain (persist for) long Ukraine broke a dictators case, the resistance is fiercely strong.
+A bloody smile on the awry face would not remain (persist for) long Ukraine broke dictator's case, the resistance is fiercely strong.
-It comes at cost of multiple lives, often taking the best of us To destroy imperial lies, and convert russian meat to dust.
+At the cost of multiple lives, often taking the best of us We dismantle imperial lies, and convert russian meat to dust.

-We suffer, we cry, we pray, we die, we will never stop to fight The siege of our soil and sky (succumbed to) fell short of ukrainian might United we stand with all
+We suffer, we cry, we pray, we die, we will never stop to fight We take back own soil and sky with Ukrainian courage and might We survive, we endure, we donate, we defy, we put everything on the plate We inspire free world to ally, that's what enemy miscalculate.

-W
+unite every state
+To

+United we stand and supported by those
+Who believe in the

+In disgrace, with the failed feat, russian meat will return to base Who has not rotted on the field, going to spit in dictator's face russina meat is not of the smartest kine, they can easily go rogue russian meat will apparently eat the dictator who

+Those who will retreat,
+will mince russian meat that doesn't want to retreat It gets home and commit another

 No one defeats the russian meat
 We always have reserve

-Ukraine is my whim this time
-I'll pay whatever price
-My meat is covering front line

-Their lives don't cost a dime